biolink/biolink-model/docs/OntologyClass.md

 ## Children

  * [GeneOntologyClass](GeneOntologyClass.md) - an ontology class that describes a functional aspect of a gene, gene prodoct or complex
  * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
-Examples: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
+Example instances: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
 Can also be used to represent strains or subspecies.
  * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label
+ * [TaxonomicRank](TaxonomicRank.md) - A descriptor for the rank within a taxonomic classification.
+Example instance: TAXRANK:0000017 (kingdom)

 ## Referenced by class